 We live a life immersed in grace; the grace of being supported by all things at all times.
 We are supported by the solar system, by the sun that continually lights our world and drives the processes that help the earth to give us air to breathe, water to drink and food to eat, that helps us to see, We are supported by the smallest things, to the largest.
 We are supported by microbes and bees that help create the food we eat, and by all the trees that help us breathe.
 The bees give us grace every day, the trees give us grace, and there is also the grace given by our ancestors down through long passages of time; so much grace given that is still within in us now.
 We are all interdependent and existent at this very moment.
 In the midst of our diversity and interdependence we can come to direct realization of Oneness, and by doing so, we can communicate our respect and gratitude for them, for all of life, for all the gifts which in oneness we have received and which are unmerited.

-I like what Jeff Wilson, a Jodo Shin minister has written, “in Shin Buddhism our main focus is the practice of gratitude.
+Before finding the way of the nembutsu, I had no idea that something as simple as gratitude could be a path for practice and awakening.
+It reminds me of something Jeff Wilson, a Jodo Shin minister has written, “in Shin Buddhism our main focus is the practice of gratitude.
 We practice simply to give thanks for what we have received.
 It’s a small shift in one’s perspective, but when pursued, it can be transformative.”
 This came home to me the other night when I was holding my little boy in my arms.
 He was cuddled against my chest, and I was just feeling him breathe and thinking how much I loved him, and I just repeated thank you, thank you, thank you, and the love expanded exponentially with the ever-expanding gratitude.
 I think the cultivation of gratitude is important because it acts as a catalyst that can expand positive states of consciousness.
 Cultivating gratitude by recognizing and by expressing it, manifests more gratitude, and deepens our awareness of Oneness.

 Namu amida butsu